-- 41. Defendants knew or had reason to know, or were otherwise on notice, that PERPETRATOR had engaged in unlawful sexual-related conduct with minors in the past, and/or was continuing to engage in such conduct with Plaintiff, and failed to take reasonable steps, and to implement reasonable safeguards, to avoid acts of unlawful sexual conduct in the future by PERPETRATOR. - 42.
-Defendants had a duty to disclose these facts to Plaintiff, Plaintiff's parents and others, but negligently and/or intentionally suppressed, concealed, or failed to disclose this information for the express purposes of maintaining PERPETRATOR's image as an ethical, wholesome, safe, and trusted spiritual leader and school administrator at and within the institutions run by the Defendants.
-The duty to disclose this information arose from the special, trusting, confidential, fiduciary, and in loco parentis relationship between Defendants and Plaintiff. - 43.
-Instead, Defendants ignored and/or concealed the childhood sexual abuse of Plaintiff and others by PERPETRATOR and continued to allow numerous children, including the Plaintiff, to be in private, secluded areas with PERPETRATOR, despite knowledge of or reasons to suspect PERPETRATOR's prior sexually abusive acts toward minors. - 44.
-Plaintiff is informed, believes and thereon alleges that Defendants were given notice of inappropriate conduct committed by PERPETRATOR, including the facts alleged herein. - 45.
-Defendants failed to report and hid and concealed from Plaintiff's parents, other minor children in their care and their parents, law enforcement authorities, civil authorities, and others, the true facts and relevant information necessary to bring PERPETRATOR to justice for the sexual misconduct he committed with minors and to protect those entrusted in their care,
+PERPETRATOR had engaged in misconduct, engaged in unlawful sexual-related conduct with

-46. During the period of abuse of Plaintiff at the hands of PERPETRATOR, the Defendants had the authority and ability to stop PERPETRATOR's childhood sexual abuse of Plaintiff, but negligently and/or willfully failed to do so, thereby allowing the abuse to occur and continue unabated.
+- 47. Defendants had a duty to disclose these facts to Plaintiff, Plaintiff's parents and others, but negligently and/or intentionally suppressed, concealed, or failed to disclose this information for the express purposes of maintaining PERPETRATOR's image as an ethical, wholesome, safe, and trusted spiritual leader at and within the institution run by the Defendants.
+The duty to disclose this information arose from the special, trusting, confidential, fiduciary, and in loco parentis relationship between Defendants and Plaintiff. - 48.
+Instead, Defendants ignored and/or concealed the childhood sexual abuse of Plaintiff and others by PERPETRATOR and continued to allow numerous children, including the Plaintiff, to be in private, secluded areas with PERPETRATOR, despite knowledge of or reasons to suspect PERPETRATOR's prior sexually abusive acts toward minors. - 49.
+Plaintiff is informed, believes and thereon alleges that Defendants were given notice of inappropriate misconduct conduct committed by PERPETRATOR. - 50.
+Defendants failed to report and hid and concealed from Plaintiff's parents, other minor children in their care and their parents, law enforcement authorities, civil authorities, and others, the true facts and relevant information necessary to bring PERPETRATOR to justice for the sexual misconduct he committed with minors and to protect those entrusted in their care, including Plaintiff. - Defendants had the authority and ability to stop PERPETRATOR's childhood sexual abuse of Plaintiff, but negligently and/or willfully failed to do so, thereby allowing the abuse to occur and continue unabated.
 This failure was part of Defendants' plan and arrangement to conceal wrongful acts, to avoid or interfere with detections, to block public disclosure, to avoid scandal, to avoid disclosure of their tolerance of childhood sexual abuse, to preserve a false appearance of propriety, and to avoid investigation and action by public authority, including law enforcement.

-47. At the time of PERPETRATOR's childhood sexual assault of Plaintiff, as defined by Code of Civil Procedure section 340.1(d), Defendants knew or had reason to know, or were otherwise on notice of prior acts of childhood sexual abuse committed by PERPETRATOR, and despite such knowledge and/or notice, failed to take reasonable steps or implement reasonable safeguards to protect Plaintiff from childhood sexual abuse.
+52. At the time of PERPETRATOR's childhood sexual assault of Plaintiff, as defined by Code of Civil Procedure section 340.1(d), Defendants knew or had reason to know, or were otherwise on notice of prior acts of childhood sexual abuse committed by PERPETRATOR, and despite such knowledge and/or notice, failed to take reasonable steps or implement reasonable safeguards to protect Plaintiff from childhood sexual abuse.
 These acts and/or omissions on the part of Defendants were committed in spite of their ability to exercise control over the personal and business affairs of PERPETRATOR.
-Accordingly, Defendants are liable for PERPETRATOR's childhood sexual assault of Plaintiff in that their wrongful, intentional and/or negligent acts were a legal cause of Plaintiff's sexual assault.
+Accordingly, Defendants are liable for PERPETRATOR's childhood sexual abuse of Plaintiff in that their wrongful, intentional and/or negligent acts were a legal cause of Plaintiff's abuse.